HR-DATA-FABRIC/CLASSIFYING_ANIMAL_SOUNDS-with-MACHINE_LEARNING/README.md

 ## Acoustic Monitoring of Bat sounds

-The study of the production, transmission, and classification of animal sounds in nature is called bioacoustics.
+The study of classyfing animal sounds occuring in their natural environment is called bioacoustics.
 Animal vocalisations and natural soundscapes are fascinating objects of study, and contain valuable evidence about animal behaviours, populations and ecosystems.

 Understanding bat populations and behavior is crucial for their conservation, but these nocturnal creatures are difficult to study directly.
 Their speed, nighttime activity, and preferred habitats make traditional observation methods impractical.
 Thankfully, bats use ultrasonic sounds for navigation, making acoustic monitoring a powerful tool for bat research.